Below you’ll find helpful information and next steps to take now that you’ve been admitted.

 REVIEW YOUR FINANCIAL AID PACKAGE

-Once your Offer of Financial Aid has been mailed (we begin mailing financial aid offers in mid-December), you also have the option to view it online on your student account information (Banner Web).
+Once your Offer of Financial Aid has been mailed (we’ll begin mailing financial aid offers in April, 2024), you also have the option to view it online on your student account information (Banner Web).
 Banner Web log-in instructions can be found here.
 Be sure to review your financial aid offer with your PLU Admission Counselor, who is happy to schedule a meeting with you and your family to answer questions regarding scholarships, grants, loans, work study, and payment options.

 *PLU’s Fixed Tuition Guarantee ensures that your cost of tuition will be locked in from your first day until your graduation day.
 At most colleges, tuition increases each year – generally without increasing students’ scholarships or financial aid – but PLU is stopping that cycle.

-The fixed tuition for the incoming class of Fall 2023 is $49,472.
+The fixed tuition for the incoming class of Fall 2024 is $50,720.
 For more information, please visit the PLU Fixed Tuition Guarantee webpage.
+You’ll also find additional information about the cost of attendance on the Student Financial Services website.

 FOLLOW SOCIAL MEDIA